circonus-labs/nad/README.md

 ## <a name="statsd_config">Configuration</a>

-Place configuration in a file, e.g. `/opt/circonus/nad/etc/statsd.json`.
-Use the NAD `--statsd-config` option to indicate where the configuration file is located. e.g. `nad --statsd-config=/opt/circonus/nad/etc/statsd.json`.
+Place configuration options in a file, the default is `/opt/circonus/nad/etc/statsd.json`.
+If configuration saved to a different location, use either the NAD `--statsd-config` command line option or set `NAD_STATSD_CONFIG` in `nad.conf` or environment to indicate where the configuration file is located. e.g. `nad --statsd-config=/etc/project_configs/nad_statsd.json`.

 The default nad-statsd configuration is: